kijanawoodard/Blog/src/Blog.Web/Content/posts/building-blog.markdown

 In order to get this structure to work, I had to [tweak the view engine][viewengine].
 It's shockingly straight forward.
 This is customized exactly to the needs of this project.

 ###Deployment
-I used GitHub for scm, of course.
+I used GitHub for source control, of course.
 I decided to see how easy it would be to launch a site on azure from github.
 I logged into Azure.
 Clicked on New -> Website.
 On the landing screen it asked me if I wanted to deploy from GitHub (amongst other choices).
 I picked the repo.
 Deployed.
 Wow.

 ###Summary
 I'm pretty happy with this all in all.
 There's not a whole lot of code.
 The idea that I spent as much time working on the posts as on the blog engine tells me I'm on the right track.